|Home||Energy||Nuclear Fusion||Electricity||Climate Change||Lighting Control||Contacts||Links|

 M X G X Hdd

-10. Assume that the electrical turbine-generator efficiency is 0.80.
+10. Assume that the hydraulic turbine-generator efficiency is 0.80.
 Then the recoverable energy from storage is:

 13. Converting this mass flow into a volume flow gives: